LostCrowdFound/lcf-frontend/README.md

 ## Testing

-Running `grunt test` will run the unit tests with karma.
+Running `npm test` will run the tests.